0belous/A2-Legacy-Launcher/README.md

 However: Versions **11235 - 23189** cannot be renamed

-For newer versions renaming relies byte-pattern matching, so each new release requires addition of a corresponding pattern to this script.
+For newer versions renaming relies on byte-pattern matching, so each new release requires addition of a corresponding pattern to this script.